 Benefits and challenges of self-serve selling

 This model is heavily inspired by the product.
-Software-as-a-Service products are easy to use and purchase without hand-holding from sales reps.
+SaaS products are easy to use and purchase without hand-holding from sales reps.
 Creating a robust sales team simply isn't cost-efficient, given the pricing.
 For example, Calendly first began with a self-serve sales process.
 With the first paid tier being $8 a month, it wouldn't make sense to have a sales rep close just this one customer.

 Self-serve is highly efficient.
 The limitation is that it's product-only, with no involvement from sales teams.
 It’s up to the customer to choose a higher service tier.
 B2B SaaS products have an untapped potential to accelerate sales for larger opportunities through a predictable outbound SaaS sales process.